Source: Photo by ESB Professional via Shutterstock

 Electricity is of huge importance in our lives.
 More so, electrical safety for kids is key in every home – especially if you have kids.
 We need electricity almost for anything.
-Thanks to it, our appliances work, our fridges keep our food cool, and our washing machines keep our clothes clean.
+It is thanks to it that our appliances work, our fridges keep our food cool, and our washing machines keep our clothes clean.
 Electricity is there from the moment we wake up to when we go to sleep.

 In the past 20 years, technology has evolved so much that more and more kids are getting their hands on electric devices.
 And, while we don’t see the danger in them sometimes, it is there.
-Electricity is one of them, and for children, it is hazardous.
-Especially when they’re toddlers that start to crawl and move around the house to explore everything, it would be best if you warned yourself about the major risks to which they’re exposed to avoid any possible mishap.
+Electricity is one of them, and for children, it is highly dangerous.
+Especially when they’re toddlers that start to crawl and move around the house to explore everything.
+You need to warn yourself about the major risks to which they’re exposed, to avoid any possible mishap.

 1. Know the stats

-The usage of the internet and electronic devices has been growing a lot with new technologies.
+The usage of the internet and electronic devices has been growing a lot with the development of new technologies.
 In fact, digital technology is an essential part of American families’ everyday lives.
 This also applies to children who are starting to interact with electronic devices in their early years.

 2. How to teach electrical safety for kids

 One of the ways to explain electrical safety for kids is to show them the electricity by bringing them to the museum.
-Today, most modern museums have handy exhibits for children, in which elements of science and nature can be understood literally.
+Most modern museums today have handy exhibits for children, in which elements of science and nature can be understood literally.

 If you don’t happen to have a museum handy, try with static electricity.
 Show them what happens as you rub your shoes on your mat and touch their hair.
 You can start feeling what electricity is when your fingers tingle.
 You can also try with a balloon to create static electricity.

-Many books for kids explain how things work straightforwardly.
+Many books for kids explain how things work in a very simple way.
 Ask your local librarian about books on electrical safety for kids, visit your local library or bookshop and see what’s available.
 A lot of useful information is also available online, including websites that deal with electrical safety for kids, other safety issues for children, etc. The best way to explain electrical safety for kids with educational material is to make it fun.
 Make it a game of memory, a contest of questions and answers, a contest of coloring, or a punch.

 - Set up some ground rules